-The Swiss watchmaking brand has just revealed its new self-winding DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
+DeWitt has just revealed its new self-winding Twenty-8-Eight Regulator A.S.W. limited edition (ref.
 T8.TA.001) equipped with their proprietary Automatic Sequential Winding system.
 Presented in a generously proportioned 18-karat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.

-The name of the watch is somewhat confusing, right?
+The name sounds somewhat confusing, right?
 Why would a watch that comes with a standard three-hand layout, a power reserve indicator and a tourbillon escapement bear a “Regulator designation in its name“, you might ask?
-Well, the answer is quite simple.
+Well, the answer is simple.

-The word “regulator” here is used in its historic sense, meaning that the watch is very accurate thanks to a device that maintains a designated characteristic of a certain crucial component.
+The word “regulator” here is used in its historic sense, meaning that the watch is accurate thanks to a device that maintains a designated characteristic of a certain crucial component.
 In old pendulum regulator clocks this device was called a deadbeat escapement.

 In the new DW 8014 automatic movement it is called Automatic Sequential Winding (A.S.W.) system.

 Featuring a ring-shaped peripheral oscillating weight, the movement has its mainspring wound via a disconnectable winding arm that sequentially winds the barrel and maintains energy level within the range of 40% to 60% for optimal, constant torque.
 The movement’s accuracy is further increased thanks to the Straumann hairspring with a Phillips curve, which is made from a fracture-resistant, self-compensating, corrosion-free, and antimagnetic alloy.

-Like the face of the watch (will come to it in no time,) the DW 8014 movement features beautiful art-deco-style decoration with Cotes de Geneve motif.
+Like the lusciously-decorated dial (we’ll come to it in no time,) the DW 8014 movement features beautiful art-deco-style decoration with Cotes de Geneve motif.
 Its surfaces are satin-brushed, circular-grained, polished and beveled.

 The caliber, the first in the brand’s history, which is made solely in-house, is protected by a majestic rose gold case that sports DeWitt’s signature imperial columns pattern on the flanks and an oversized rose gold crown at 3 o’clock, which is adorned with a ring made in blackened titanium featuring the “W” monogram.

-The dial, as you can see on the pictures, represents a wet dream of a very wealthy Metropolis fan.
+The dial, as you can see on the pictures, represents a wet dream of a wealthy Metropolis fan.